WonderTix/WonderTix/README.md

 # WonderTix

-Main branch is the latest stable release.
-Develop branch is the latest development release.
+Main branch is the latest development release.

 ## Overview